r-portas/cosc3000/assignment1/proposal.md

 ## Why

 The crime data is specific to Queensland and the Brisbane area, thus its spatially relevant to where we live.
-Additionally crime is a part of our society

 ## How

 I will be using Matlab with Webmaps to visualize the geolocation data and plotting quantitative data.

+The data comes in the form of either a CSV file, Shapefile or REST API.

+The CSV file can easily be read using the `csvread` function, which returns a array.

+The Shapefile can easily be read using the `shaperead` command, which returns a geographic data structure containing the data.

 ## Data sources